Freedom or Totalitarianism

 The Atlantic: Hannibal Buress- Advice For Comedians

-Source: The Atlantic Magazine- Part of Hannibal Burgess's comedy routine
+Source: The Atlantic Magazine- Part of Hannibal Burgess's comedy routine.

 I didn't get much from Hannibal Buress here as far as advice for comedians, other than that inspiring comedians should just do it.
 Write down what they think and try to get a job performing or becoming a comic writer.
 Which would be like telling and inspiring basketball player that if they want to make it to the NBA, they should just play and try to become the best basketball player that they can become.
 Which is sort of like telling people to cross the street with their eyes open and look to see whether any vehicles are coming first.
 And also adding that if vehicles are coming, don't cross yet, but if no one is coming or the next vehicle is like 20 feet from you, then it's OK to across.
 No offense, but I could get better advice from my nephew or nieces.